canonical/observability/decision-records/2025-04-16--redaction-processor-for-otelcol.md

 - It is not included in the `opentelemetry-collector-rock`.
 - `OTTL` syntax can be complex for new users.
-- Less efficient than regex for simple match-and-replace

 ### `redaction` processor